 The sunset after the big finish

 The beach was awesome.
 Nice sunny day with music playing and good food (again, I was soooo hungry).
 We went through the finish shoot as a team, was handed our finish medals and got our team photo taken.
 I was really excited to run into my friend Jerrilynn who had run HTC with an Elvis team!
 Yeah Jerrilynn!
 I was looking for my friend Kelleigh, but I knew her team came in earlier and was most likely gone by now.
+My team rented a beach house only four blocks from the finish line so we had easy access to showers!
+It was fun telling stories that night between both vans.
+We laughed and laughed.
+The next morning Paul made us breakfast.
+Some of us ran, and some walked the beach before packing up and heading home.

 Walking the beach the morning after HTC!